-The recent pandemic has put a stopper on all kinds of holidays in 2020 and, golf included, after the countless cancellations, the general consensus seems to be – ‘’clubs down, stay put, and twiddle your thumbs for entertainment’’.
+The recent pandemic has put a stopper on all kinds of holidays in 2021 and golf included, after the countless cancellations, the general consensus seems to be – ‘’clubs down, stay put, and twiddle your thumbs for entertainment’’.

-If you’re looking for a golf break in the next year – and quite frankly, we all could do with a break you will have the choice of dozens of European locations.
-Of course, every country is different right now, and while many golfers would have previously flocked to the Costa Del Sol in Spain once upon a time, Spain has been among the hardest hit in this pandemic.
+If you’re looking for a golf break in the next year and quite frankly, we all could do with a break you will have the choice of dozens of European locations.
+Every country is of course different right now, and while many golfers would have previously flocked to the Costa Del Sol in Spain once upon a time, Spain has been among the hardest hit in this pandemic.
 As socially distanced as golf is, many of us would likely prefer to go to a country with far fewer confirmed cases than the likes of Spain, Italy, and France.

 Although not considered to be among the golfing giants of Europe: Spain, France, and Italy, Portugal is rising up the ranks at an expeditious rate.